huggingface/blog/patchtsmixer.md

 - `dataset_path`: path to local .csv file, or web address to a csv file for the data of interest.
 Data is loaded with pandas, so anything supported by
 `pd.read_csv` is supported: (https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html).
 - `timestamp_column`: column name containing timestamp information, use `None` if there is no such column.
 - `id_columns`: List of column names specifying the IDs of different time series.
-If no ID column exists, use []
+If no ID column exists, use `[]`.
-- `forecast_columns`: List of columns to be modeled
+- `forecast_columns`: List of columns to be modeled.
 - `context_length`: The amount of historical data used as input to the model.
 Windows of the input time series data with length equal to
 `context_length` will be extracted from the input dataframe.
 In the case of a multi-time series dataset, the context windows will be created so that they are contained within a single time series (i.e., a single ID).